 I was really surprised that they bloomed so much sooner than my black-eyed Susan’s, WEEKS SOONER!

 I’m working on adding more colors to my cottage garden as well.
 I love this white Avalanch variety.

 I was certainly worried after June’s hot temperatures and blazing sunlight, but these beauties have seemed to bounce back.
 Draping them with a shade cloth definitely helped!

 Some daylilies are blooming more than others, but I was blown away by my orange daylilies.
 I don’t even remember planting one.

-My established phlox that I’ve had for years has just fully bloomed in the last week or so.
+The established phlox that I’ve had for years has just fully bloomed in the last week or so.
 I planted some bare root phlox this spring and still waiting for those to pop up.

 The Cut Flower Garden

 Our raised beds and containers in the cut flower garden are filling out and the bees are in full force!
 The pincushion, love-in-the-mist, cinnamon basil, strawflower, and globe amaranth aren’t blooming yet, but here are some of the cut flowers that are ready for harvesting.

 The Chantilly Mix snapdragons are the most beautiful of all the cut flowers I am growing this year…at least in my opinion.